AntiSomnus/sniffer/README.md

 Using search bar wisely can actually save a lot of time.
 Keywords are searched in whole packet's hex or decoded by UTF-8 and GB2312,which is very convenient to find http headers of filename.

-### MAX Module
+### OC Module

-The default MAX module will never let you down when an additional dedicated process is used for listening and sniffing.
+The default OC module will never let you down when an additional dedicated process is used for listening and sniffing.
 However, it is very CPU-consuming, but you can turn it off any time (have to stop and start to take effect)

 ### Network Speed